-At CEPR, Emma focuses on uncovering the role of private equity in health care (hospice, home care, hospitals), the privatization of Medicare, and the broader harms of financialization in the economy.
+At CEPR, Emma focused on uncovering the role of private equity in health care (hospice, home care, hospitals), the privatization of Medicare, and the broader harms of financialization in the economy.
 She also supports the entire research staff with their projects.
 In previous work, Emma has explored the role of teacher unions in anti-racism work and the relationship between access to federal childcare subsidy programs and state eligibility policies.
 She has also conducted corporate strategic research for a local restaurant worker center and has experience organizing with labor unions and worker centers in the Twin Cities.
 Emma holds a BA in political science with a minor in economics from Macalester College.

 All from Emma Curchin